 When you repeatedly complete small tasks, you build confidence in your ability to stay committed.
 This leads to:

-Example: Reading 10 pages of a book daily may not seem like much, but over a year, you’ll have read 3,650 pages—equivalent to 10–15 books!
+Example: Reading 10 pages of a book daily may not seem like much.
+However, over a year, you’ll have read 3,650 pages.
+That is equivalent to 10–15 books!
 Small efforts compound over time.

 5. Creating Momentum for Long-Term Success